 - Work with the Thurston Regional Planning Council, the State of Washington and the affected local jurisdictions to improve the Commute Trip Reduction Program. - Pursue relationships with private employers to educate about the benefit of transit and other active transportation options to better serve their needs and the needs of their employees. - Pursue grants to assist in implementing youth and senior programming. - Continue to support cycling safety, bike maintenance, the Bicycle Commuter Challenge and find additional sources for bike donations.

 Intercity Transit Community Advisory Committee June 20, 2022 Page 19 of 22

-- With the new location and additional space for Walk N Roll in downtown Olympia, find ways to be of more benefit to the community through our outreach programs. - Market active transportation to youth and our senior population.
+- Continue to find ways to be of more benefit to the community through our outreach programs. - Market active transportation to youth and our senior population.